playcanvas/developer.playcanvas.com/content/en/tutorials/beginner/basic-materials.md

 Materials are what define the appearance of the surfaces of a 3D Model.
 At its very simplest a Material sets the color of the polygons, at its most complex a material can simulate the surface of an ocean or the way that light passes through glass.

 In this tutorial, we'll walk through how you create a Material, assign it to a primitive shape, and edit the Material's properties.
-Before starting you'll first create a Project and a new Pack, just like in the [Getting Started][getting_started] guide.
+Before starting you'll first create a Project and a new Pack, just like in the [Getting Started][1] guide.

 ## Step 1 - Add a cube to your scene